-2. Role of the Code of Conduct Committee
+2. Role of the CCC

 The role of the CCC is to act on behalf of all UK LLP partners in helping to ensure that partners adhere to the Global Code of Conduct.

 The ethos of the CCC is to act as representatives of all UK partners to maintain and, where needed, improve the firm's high standards and reputation.